apache/maven/maven-wrapper/README.md

 distributionUrl=https://repo.maven.apache.org/maven2/org/apache/maven/apache-maven/3.5.4/apache-maven-3.5.4-bin.zip
 ```

-## Using Basic Authentication for Distribution download
+## Using Basic Authentication for Distribution Download

 To download Maven from a location that requires Basic Authentication you have 2 options: